 Synchronicity saved the day!
 Around the same time as my doubts were surfacing, I attended a virtual writer’s retreat where I received some amazing feedback from two experienced authors and editors.
 They loved the concept and encouraged me to continue with this important project.
 One of them gave me the name of a professional book designer in California to work with.
 I was inspired to get this project back on track.

 I dedicated time to take a step back and rethink the interview process.
 To make it easier for the nurses, I created an online form where they could answer the questions at their own pace, saving their answers to come back and finish later if need be.
 I also added one more question: “How has the COVID-19 pandemic affected your work?”

 Once again, I reached out to multiple nurses’ groups for more participants who were willing to share their stories.
 Over the course of the project, I was able to connect with a total of 33 nurses representing 26 different states in the US.
 It turns out that the number “33” holds special meaning for at least three of the nurses featured in the book so it was meant to be.
 To meet my 2020 publication deadline, I wrapped up the search for nurses and pulled together all the stories I had.

-Next, I’ll share more information about getting the manuscript ready to release, PLUS you’ll get a sneak preview of the cover.
+In Part 3, I’ll share more information about getting the manuscript ready to release, PLUS you’ll get to see the cover.
 You’re going to love it!

 Please remember: It's important to contact a professional if things feel too big for you, whether it be a physician, psychologist, psychiatrist, or certified EFT practitioner.
 Never discontinue your current medications without first consulting your doctor.